 Our pricing is risk-based and is intended to generally align with the capital requirements under the PMIERs, while also considering pricing trends within the private mortgage insurance industry among other factors.
 As a result, our pricing is expected to generate relatively consistent returns across the credit spectrum.
 In developing our pricing strategies, we monitor various competitive and economic factors while seeking to maximize the long-term economic value of our portfolio by balancing credit risk, lender and geographic concentration risk, profitability and volume considerations, and aim to achieve an overall risk-adjusted rate of return on capital given our modeled performance expectations.
-Our actual portfolio returns will depend on a number of factors, including economic conditions, the mix of NIW that we are able to write, our pricing, the amount of reinsurance we use and the level of capital required under the PMIERs financial requirements.
+Our actual portfolio returns will depend on a number of factors, including economic conditions, the mix of NIW that we are able to write, our pricing, the amount of reinsurance we use and the level of capital we hold, including amounts that may be in excess of minimum PMIERs financial and statutory capital requirements.

 Our pricing actions gradually affect our results over time, as existing IIF cancels and is replaced with NIW at current pricing.
-See "Mortgage Insurance Portfolio-New Insurance Written" and "Liquidity and Capital Resources-Mortgage" below for additional information.
+See "Mortgage Insurance Portfolio-New Insurance Written" and "Liquidity and Capital Resources-Mortgage Insurance" for additional information.

 As described above, premiums on our mortgage insurance products are generally paid either on an installment basis, pursuant to Monthly Premium Policies, or in a single payment at the time of loan origination, pursuant to Single Premium Policies.
 See "Item 1.
-Business-Mortgage-Pricing-Primary Mortgage Insurance Premiums."
-Our expected premium yield on our Single Premium Policies is lower than on our Monthly Premium Policies because our premium rates for the life of the policy are generally lower for our Single Premium Policies.
-However, as discussed above, the ultimate profitability of Single Premium Policies may be higher or lower than expected due to the impact of prepayment speeds.
-See "-IIF and Related Drivers" above.
+Business-Mortgage Insurance-Pricing-Primary Mortgage Insurance Premiums."
+As discussed above, the ultimate profitability of Single Premium Policies may be higher or lower than expected due to the impact of prepayment speeds.
+See "IF and Related Drivers" above.

-Approximately 82% of the loans in our total Primary Mortgage Insurance portfolio at December 31, 2022, are Monthly Premium Policies that provide a level monthly premium for the first 10 years of the policy, followed by a lower level monthly premium thereafter.
-For loans that have been refinanced under HARP, the initial 10-year period is reset.
+Monthly Premium Policies typically provide a level monthly premium for the first 10 years of the policy, followed by a lower level monthly premium thereafter.
 Generally, a borrower is able to cancel the policy when the LTV reaches 80% of the original value, and the servicer is required to review the policy for automatic cancellation on the date the LTV is scheduled to reach 78% of the original value.
 As a result, the volume of loans that remain insured after 10 years and would be subject to the premium reset is generally not material in relation to the total loans originated.
 However, to the extent the volume of loans resetting from year to year varies significantly, the trend in earned premiums may also vary.